 If you had an agreement with UCSC the prior year, the director of the Career Center will approve the Work-Study agreement.
 Proof of IRS/State Franchise Board letter(s) of Exemption or Articles of Incorporation will NOT be necessary in this case.

-Please contact the work-study coordinator to verify if your Work-Study contract has been approved, and get your user name and password to create your Student Employee Request (ER) on line.
+Please contact the work-study coordinator to verify if your Work-Study contract has been approved, and to get your username and password to create your Employee Request (ER) online.

-Work-Study jobs submitted to the UCSC Career Center may be posted on the on-line Student Employee Request (ER) System.
-Employers may log into Employee Request System to view your job listings using the user name and password provided to you by the Career Center.
+Work-Study jobs submitted to the UCSC Career Center may be posted on the Employee Request (ER) System.
+Employers may log into ER System to view your job listings using the username and password provided to you by the Career Center.

-Read the instructions in "How to Create a Work-Study Job Online".
-By completing your Student (ER) on line, you can choose to have your job posted or not.
-The Career Center will review, and if applicable, will post your Student Employee Request (ER).
+Read the instructions in "Posting Jobs and Hiring Students".
+You can choose to have your job posted publicly or not.
+The Career Center will review and, upon approval, will activate your ER.

-Jobs can be posted at any time during the school year except during the summer term.
+Jobs can be posted at any time during the school year except during summer.
 The earliest jobs can be posted is ten working days before the start of fall quarter in September.

-Students can view your job postings and apply by logging into the Student Employee Request (ER) System.
-Only students registered for the current term, and who have accepted their Work-Study award may apply on-line.
+Students can view and apply to your job postings by logging into the ER System.
+Only students registered for the current term and who have accepted their Work-Study award may apply online.
 When a student applies to a job posting, you have the option of receiving notifications via email.

-As soon as the ER has been approved by the Career Center,employers may log in to the Employee Request (ER) System to view your job listings and applications using the user name and password provided to you by the Career Center.
-As an off-campus employer you must contact students that you would like to interview directly.
+As soon as the ER has been approved by the Career Center, you may log in to the ER System to view your job listings and applications using the username and password provided to you by the Career Center.
+You must contact students that you would like to interview directly.

-Once an applicant has been selected the employer must complete the on-line hiring process using the Employee Request (ER) System.
+Once an applicant has been selected, the employer must complete the hiring process online using the ER System.

-Employers must hire Work-Study students on line by using the Career Center Employee Request (ER) System
+Employers must hire Work-Study students online by using the ER System

-- Click "start hire".
-Verify start and end dates.
+- Click "Start hire".
+Verify the job start and end dates.

 To re-hire a student, who worked for you before, for the current year, please follow the steps below.